Phase transition of degenerate Tur\'{a}n problems in $p$-norms: Abstract

 \section{Abstract}

 For a positive real number $p$, the $p$-norm $\norm{G}_p$ of a graph $G$ is the sum of the $p$-th powers of all vertex degrees.
-We study the maximum $p$-norm $\mathrm{ex}_{p}(n,F)$ of $F$-free graphs on $n$ vertices, focusing on the case where $F$ is a bipartite graph.
-The case $p = 1$ corresponds to the classical degenerate Tur\'{a}n problem, which has yielded numerous results indicating that extremal constructions tend to exhibit certain pseudorandom properties.
-In contrast, results such as those by Caro--Yuster~\cite{CY00}, Nikiforov~\cite{Nik09}, and Gerbner~\cite{Ger24} suggest that for large $p$, extremal constructions often display a star-like structure.

-It is natural to conjecture that for every bipartite graph $F$, there exists a threshold $p_F$ such that for $p< p_{F}$, the order of $\mathrm{ex}_{p}(n,F)$ is governed by pseudorandom constructions, while for $p > p_{F}$, it is governed by star-like constructions.
-We confirm this conjecture by determining the exact value of $p_{F}$, under a mild assumption on the growth rate of $\mathrm{ex}(n,F)$.
-Our results extend to $r$-uniform hypergraphs as well.
+We study the maximum $p$-norm $\mathrm{ex}_{p}(n,F)$ of $F$-free graphs on $n$ vertices.
+F\"{u}redi and K\"{u}ndgen \cite{FK06} show that for every bipartite graph $F$, there exists a threshold $p_F$ such that for $p< p_{F}$, the order of $\mathrm{ex}_{p}(n,F)$ is governed by pseudorandom constructions, while for $p > p_{F}$, it is governed by star-like constructions, assuming a mild assumption on the growth rate of $\mathrm{ex}(n,F)$.
+The main contribution of our paper is extending this result to hypergraph.
+Moreover, in the case of graph, our proof differs from that in \cite{FK06}, offering the advantage of producing the correct constant factor when $p > p_{F}$.

-We also prove a general upper bound that is tight up to a $\log n$ factor for $\mathrm{ex}_{p}(n,F)$ when $p = p_{F}$.
-We conjecture that this $\log n$ factor is unnecessary and prove this conjecture for several classes of well-studied bipartite graphs, including one-side degree-bounded graphs and families of short even cycles.
+When \( p = p_F \), F\"{u}redi and K\"{u}ndgen proved a general upper bound on \( \mathrm{ex}_{p}(n,F) \), tight up to a \( \log n \) factor, and conjectured that this factor is unnecessary.
+We confirm this conjecture for several well-studied bipartite graphs, including one-side degree-bounded graphs and families of short even cycles.

-Our proofs involve $p$-norm adaptions of fundamental tools from degenerate Tur\'{a}n problems, including the Erd\H{o}s--Simonovits Regularization Theorem and the Dependent Random Choice.

 \textbf{Keywords:} degenerate Tur\'{a}n problem, degree powers, counting stars, phase transition.